xxsherryyy/millsworthconstruction/README.md

 The starter comes with a built in End to End Setup using Cypress.
 As there are no complex logic flow, there are only two tests in place:

 1. Accessibility check: using the [cypress-axe](https://www.npmjs.com/package/cypress-axe) plugin you can easily check a lot of a11y rules at once powered by [Axe](https://www.deque.com/axe/)!
 2. Visual testing: using [percy-cypress](https://github.com/percy/percy-cypress) plugin you can take screenshot with different resolutions and easily the difference inside their platform.
-[Here](https://percy.io/Ema-suriano/gatsby-starter-mate) you can check the Percy dashboard for this project.

 ### Setting Visual Testing for your project (Optional) 📸